sentinel-group/sentinel-website/docs/en-us/introduction.md

 ## Rules

-The way Sentinel protects resources is defined by rules, such as flow control, concurrency, and circuit breaking rules.
+The way Sentinel protects resources is defined by rules, such as flow control, concurrency limiting, and circuit breaking rules.
 Rules can be dynamically changed, and take effect in real-time.

 # Features and Principles